r0sies/training.artemis.gpu/_episodes/03-Artemis.md

 The compiling method is the same, but we need to make sure we load the required programs, then the procedure is the same.

 ```
+#First load the cuda module - this gives us access to nvcc
 module load cuda/8.0.44

+#Then compile as before
+nvcc hello_world.cu -o hell_gpu
 ```

 Now, if you have tried to run it, you will find that you will get no output - that is because you are on a ***login node***, i.e. there is no GPU there.
 If you want to use a GPU you must run your code on a gpu node!